erikeldridge/app-quality-cookbook/service/create.md

-# Create a Java web service using Jersey
+# Create an HTTP service

 [Jersey](https://jersey.java.net/) is a framework we can use for creating HTTP APIs.